OLD PROGRAM REQUIRMENTS (FALL 2019 AND PRIOR)

-I. Formal Course Work
+I. Formal Coursework

-III.
+II.
 Colloquium Attendance

-Departmental colloquia are held each Friday during the academic year.
-Graduate students are expected to attend these on a regular basis throughout their graduate school career.
+Departmental colloquia are held each week during the academic year.
+Graduate students are expected to attend these colloquia on a regular basis throughout their graduate school career.
 Note that departmental colloquia are distinct from seminar courses.
 Students must attend a minimum of ten (10) colloquia prior to scheduling their Ph.D. qualifying examination by February 15th of their second year (see below).
 Students not fulfilling this requirement will not be permitted to take the qualifying exam, thereby risking having their candidacy withheld.
 Colloquium attendance will be recorded at each colloquium using a sign-in sheet that must be signed by all graduate students in attendance.
 In addition, students must attend a minimum of ten (10) additional colloquia prior to the Dissertation Evaluation Exam (see below).
 Students who have not attended the requisite number of colloquia will not be permitted to take the Dissertation Evaluation Exam and, therefore, risk having their dissertation defense delayed.

 Semester 1 (Fall)

 Orientation.
-During orientation week, which is held prior to the beginning of the Fall Semester, students meet with an assigned faculty advisor for guidance on course selection and research rotation choices.
+During orientation week, which is held prior to the beginning of the Fall semester, students meet with an assigned faculty advisor for guidance on course selection and research rotation choices.
 Every effort is made to pair each student with a faculty advisor in the student’s stated area of interest.

 Coursework.
-During Semester 1 (Fall), students must register for, attempt and finish 12 credits worth of academic courses (a W is not acceptable under these guidelines).
+During Semester 1 (Fall), students must register for, attempt, and pass 12 credits worth of academic courses (a W is not acceptable under these guidelines).
 Exceptions to this rule must be approved by the DGS.
-Students who do not pass the English proficiency test offered by ALI and are therefore required to enroll in the English course have the option of substituting one of their academic courses for their mandatory English course.
-Furthermore, first year students are required to take the zero-credit course “Professional Development in the Sciences” (Chem-GA 2673).
+Students who do not pass the English proficiency test offered by the American Language Institute are required to enroll in the English course.
+The English course can substitute for one of the academic courses taken in the Fall semester.
+Furthermore, first year students are required to take the zero-credit course “Professional Development in the Sciences” (CHEM-GA 2673).

 Students are expected to spend at least 10 hours per week on their rotation projects.
-At the end of the second rotation, students must turn in the Dissertation Adviser Selection Form by Thursday, December 6, 2018.
+At the end of the second rotation, students must turn in the Dissertation Adviser Selection Form by Friday, December 11.
 Faculty supervisors will submit a performance evaluation to the DGS for each rotation student.
 These evaluations become part of the permanent student record.
-These choices will be reviewed by the Departmental Executive Committee, after which the DGS will inform each student of the Committee’s recommendation, typically by the middle of December.
+These choices will be reviewed by the Departmental Executive Committee, after which the Director of Graduate Studies will inform each student of the Committee’s recommendation, typically by the middle of December.
 The Committee will make every effort to approve the first or second choice of dissertation advisor, but these choices cannot be guaranteed.
 If a particular research group is full, or if it is deemed that a student is not suited to the research of a particular group, the Committee may not immediately approve a student’s first or second choice.
-Students who are assigned in December should initiate their research activities toward their dissertation projects on or about the first business day in January (January 2, 2019).
+Students who are assigned in December should initiate their research activities toward their dissertation projects on or about the first business day in January (January 2, 2020).
 In certain circumstances, the Departmental Executive Committee may defer their decision until January.
-In addition, the Committee may request that students carry out a third or potentially fourth rotation during the spring semester, in which case the student would need to submit another choice of faculty advisor to the DGS by May 15, 2019.
+In addition, the Committee may request that students carry out a third or potentially fourth rotation during the spring semester, in which case the student would need to submit another choice of faculty advisor to the DGS by May 15, 2020.
 Students are encouraged to communicate with the DGS during this time.

 Semester 2 (Spring)

 Year 1 Evaluation.
 Shortly after the end of the spring semester, each student will receive a letter from the DGS containing an evaluation of his/her performance during the first academic year.
-The evaluation will be based on grades received in academic courses and Research, rotation evaluations, and for students taking English, evaluations from the instructors at the American Language Institute.
+The evaluation will be based on grades received in academic courses and research, rotation evaluations, and for students taking English, evaluations from the instructors at the American Language Institute.
 The year-end evaluation from the DGS will, as needed, present suggestions for areas of improvement and, for students taking English, recommendations for continued language instruction, which usually entails the course in Accent Correction.
 Any concerns regarding academic standing will be communicated to the student at this time.
 In some cases, poor academic progress may result in termination.

-Year 2 Semester 3 (Fall)
+Semester 3 (Fall)

 Coursework.
-During Semester 3, students should complete any remaining required academic course work.
+During Semester 3, students should complete any remaining required classroom oriented coursework.
 Non-native English speakers for whom accent correction was recommended by ALI might, in consultation with their dissertation advisor, want to attend the Accent Correction course offered by ALI as well.
 In addition, students must register for Graduate Seminar, a course designed to give students the opportunity to present a 45-minute seminar in front of the department and to attend seminars presented by their peers (CHEM-GA 3010).
 Graduate Seminar should not be confused with the weekly Departmental Colloquia.
 Students also must register for a number of Research credits sufficient to maintain full-time status.
 As in Year 1, Research is regarded as an academic course, and students receive a grade for Research from their dissertation advisor.

 Semester 4 (Spring)